atlas-engineer/nyxt/.github/ISSUE_TEMPLATE/ui_request.md

 ---

 **Purpose**

-What is the purpose of this proposal?
+_What is the purpose of this proposal?_

 **What is your proposed change?**

-A clear and concise description of the proposed change.
+_A clear and concise description of the proposed change._

 **Rationale**

-Why do you believe this to be an improvement?
+_Why do you believe this to be an improvement?_

 **Constraints**

-What are the constraints?
+_What are the constraints?_

 **Additional context/User story**

-Add any other context here.
+_Add any other context here._

 **Screenshots/Mock ups**

-Attach any relevant screenshots here.
+_Attach any relevant screenshots/images here._

-# Checklist:
+# Pre-Build Checklist:
+_talk through the change with someone, then come back and mark off what you can_
 - [ ] I have consulted with the team.
 - [ ] One or more developers have signed off on this change.
 - [ ] One or more user researchers have signed off on this change.